Barbell: Collars

+Pads

+Barbell pads, also known as squat pads, are sometimes fitted to barbells for comfort and safety reasons.
+This may be for high bar squats where the bar can exert direct pressure on the spine due to incorrect positioning or the person having insufficient trapezius muscle to form a cushioning layer.
+Critics, however, argue that the depth of the pad means the bar is held in a less stable position which actually increases the overall pressure on the neck.
+Hip thrust exercises, where the bar rests across the front of the pelvis, standardly use a barbell pad.

-Other types of Barbells
+Other types of barbells

-Berg Prototype "Olympic" revolving Barbell
+Berg prototype "Olympic" revolving barbell

 This barbell was produced by the company Berg in 1910, but designed by Veltum.
 This was a major turning point in Olympic lifting as the barbell was able to revolve easily during the lift.
 After the Olympic games in 1928 Amsterdam, the barbells began to become popularized and many companies started to copy the barbell.
 The Berg barbell and copies of it were spread through many gyms around the world mainly from the 1960s to the 1970s because of the rise of the new barbell.

-"Standard" or "One Inch" Barbells
+"Standard" or "One Inch" barbells

 "Standard" or more commonly "One Inch" or "1 inch" barbells are characterised by a bar that is very approximately one inch (25.4mm) in diameter along the whole of its length, with a commensurate sized centre hole in the weight plate.

 Despite the "Standard" name they come in a wide range of sizes that can have little in common with one another, and usually range from 25mm (0.98in) to 29mm (1.14 in) in diameter in varying lengths and other dimensions.
 In contrast with the rotating sleeves and uniform sizes of Olympic bars, which mount plates with a fixed size centre hole; the ends of standard bars do not rotate, and commonly mount plates with centre hole diameters of 27 millimetre (1.06 in) through to 31 millimetre (1.14 in).
-This variation may prove very problematic if plates are mixed and matched.
-As plates with smaller holes may not fit the larger diameter "standard" bars.
+This variation may prove very problematic if plates are mixed and matched, as plates with smaller holes may not fit the larger diameter "standard" bars.
 Gauging this by eye is very difficult, so taking the bar (or a micrometer gauge) to check that new plates will fit an existing bar is essential.
 Alternatively a larger hole plate may rattle or spin on the smaller diameter "standard" bars unless very securely collared.
 Small circular spring clamp collars are most often used to secure the weights though more permanent fixings are available.
 Other variations include spinlock end bars with screw on nut collars and many others.